Suyash Tilak

 Suyash Tilak (born 10 January 1989) is an Indian film and television actor.
-He is known for playing Jayram Khanolkar in Ka Re Durava and also in BaapManus, Sakhya Re, Durva and Shubhmangal Online.
+He is known for playing Jayram Khanolkar in Ka Re Durava and also in Baapmanus, Sakhya Re, Durva and Shubhmangal Online.

 Early life and career

 Suyash was born on 10 January 1989 in Pune, Maharashtra.
 He completed his education as an Environmentalist from Fergusson University in Pune.
-His television debut was on the Zee Marathi serial Amar Prem.
+His television debut was on the Zee Marathi serial Amarprem.
 In 2011, He did a small role in Pudhcha Paaul.
 In 2013, He played the lead role in Durva.
 In 2014, he took on a lead role as Jayram in Ka Re Durava.
 In 2017, He has appeared in Sakhya Re.
-In the same year he appeared in BaapManus a serial on Zee Yuva.
-In 2020, he featured in Khali Peeli and in Shubhmangal Online a TV series on Colors Marathi.
+In the same year he appeared in Baapmanus a serial on Zee Yuva.
+In 2020, he featured in Khaali Peeli and in Shubhmangal Online a TV series on Colors Marathi.

 Personal life

 Tilak is married to Aayushi Bhave.